top of page

 AA Softball

 AA Softball is the youngest, most introductory age of softball currently offered at Falmouth Little League.
-It is for players League Age 6, 7, and 8, or most 1st and 2nd grade players.
+It is for players League Age 6, 7, and 8.
+The AA Division is a Coach pitch league that includes underhanded coach pitches, and focuses on teaching players to hit and field.

 Players will progress to new rules throughout the season.
 They will start with no base-outs, and no strike outs, but learn about and integrate strikes, base outs, and more as the season progresses.